ibm-build-lab/NLU-demo-with-ui/README.md

 ![build config env](./public/build_config_env.png)
 7. Eventually, the build should complete, the pods should start.

-9. Once the build is complete, open the deployed application and select the `Location` link under the **Routes** section to see the application
+9. Once the build is complete, select the `Location` link under the **Routes** section to see the application

 ### Usage